-Occasionally we encounter some really old computers throughout Orange County as we support various companies.
+Occasionally, we encounter some really old computers at Orange County based companies.
 Many business owners are reluctant to purchase new devices, especially when the older ones are working so well.
 However, when something breaks on the machine, how do you know when to let it go, and when to bring it back to life?

 Which parts should probably not be fixed?